appaquet/exomind/README.md

 The primary concept in Exocore is a Cell, which is a unique container for a user's applications and data.

 A cell consists of:
-* Data nodes managing replication and storage by using a blockchain data structure.
+* Chain nodes managing replication and storage by using a blockchain data structure.
-* Index nodes managing indexation, querying and mutation of the data (collocated with data node).
+* Index nodes managing indexation, querying and mutation of the data (collocated with chain node).
 * Applications nodes run applications written in WebAssembly (that can be collocated with index nodes)
 * Clients (fat or thin) that can also act as index, data and partially run applications' WebAssembly.

 ## Development status
-* **Data storage and replication layer**: Proof of concept
+* **Chain storage and replication layer**: Proof of concept
 * **Transport layer**: Proof of concept
 * **Index layer:** Proof of concept
 * **SDKs**: In development